SCBI-ForestGEO/Dendrobands/data/clean_data_files/README.md

     a.
 For anyone trying to replicate this merge and using stem data from the 2013 ForestGEO survey, be aware that two trees (30365 [quad 308] and 131352 [quad 1316]) are not present due to mislabeling.
 This was caught in the 2018 census, and only appear in 2018 data going forward.

+## dendro_trees_dbhcount

+This file compares tree species by
+- type of dendroband survey and
+- dbh (min, max, and average)
+- a full count of the number of trees in each survey is included

+Script to create this is in the [Rscripts](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/Rscripts) folder.

 ## dendroID_chronology

 In the "2018.spring" column, dendroID numbers 782 and 799-829 were given new bands, but all were given the same ID as 782.
 This was only noticed when creating the file in Oct.
 2018.